Superconducting and Anti-Ferromagnetic Phases of Spacetime: model of High Temperature Superconductivity

 and can be seen to be conjugate variables \cite{Demler2004SO5-theory}, just as the momentum and position $p,q$ are in the ordinary harmonic oscillator.
 Thus in terms of these objects we can write down the Hamiltonian for $SO(5)$ effective theory of AF and SC:

 where the various terms correspond to, respectively, the kinetic energy of $SO(5)$ rotors ($\sim \, L^2$), the coupling between rotors on different sites ($\sim \, n^2$, $<..>$ denotes sum over nearest neighbors), coupling between an external field and the momenta of the rotors ($\sim \, B L$) and a symmetry breaking term ($V(n)$) which breaks the $SO(5)$ symmetry down to $SO(3) \times U(1)$.
-As we shall see in the following discussion the Hamiltonian for gravity in the Einstein-Cartan formalism, along with an associated ``Higgs'' field $v^I$, resembles this condensed matter Hamiltonian.